 Unfortunately, it is still unknown whether future generations will be affected by this toxic contamination.
 While animal studies suggest that future generations should not be affected, due to the lack of human studies, little is known about the future and what it entails for individuals and their families exposed to these toxins.

-4. How Can You Get a Copy of Your Medical Records, If You are a Veteran and Want to Pursue a Claim?
+4. How Can I Get a Copy of My Medical Records as a Veteran Who Wants to Pursue a Claim?

 5. Is the Water at Camp Lejeune Now Safe, Or Is There Still a Risk to Those Who Live There?

-6. If You Received or Are Receiving Other Benefits for Your Condition, Can You Still Pursue a Camp Lejeune Lawsuit?
+6. If I Received or Am Receiving Other Benefits for Adult Leukemia, Can I Still Pursue a Camp Lejeune Lawsuit?

 Even if you received other benefits, such as Social Security Disability Benefits, you should still be able to pursue a Camp Lejeune lawsuit.
 However, your recovery may be offset by the benefits you previously received for your qualifying conditions caused by the contaminated water.

-To better understand what financial recovery you can be looking at when you pursue this claim, you should speak with an experienced personal injury attorney.
-These lawyers can help you determine what legal action you should take in your situation and what types of benefits you may be looking at.
+To better understand what financial recovery you may expect when you pursue this claim, you should speak with an experienced personal injury attorney.
+These lawyers can help you determine what legal action you should take in your situation and what types of benefits you may be entitled to receive.

 7. Is There or Will There Be a Global Camp Lejeune Settlement?

-However, according to the Act, if the claim cannot be settled, qualified victims can ask to be awarded fair compensation for their harm and suffering through a jury or court verdict.
+However, according to the Act, if their claim cannot be settled, qualified victims can ask to be awarded fair compensation for their harm and suffering through a jury or court verdict.

-8. If Your Loved One Passed Away Due to Conditions Caused by Camp Lejeune's Contaminated Water, Can You Pursue Legal Action?
+8. If My Loved One Passed Away Due to Conditions Caused by Camp Lejeune's Contaminated Water, Can I Pursue Legal Action?

-If your family member died because of a condition that was caused by the toxic water at Camp Lejeune, the PACT ACT allows the surviving family members of these victims to pursue a wrongful death lawsuit against the federal government and sue them for the harm and losses they suffered, even if their loved one died many years ago.
+If your family member died because of a condition that was caused by the toxic water at Camp Lejeune, the PACT ACT allows the surviving family members to pursue a wrongful death lawsuit against the federal government for the harm and losses they suffered, even if their loved one died many years ago.
 This compensation includes payment for past expenses, pain and suffering, and loss of quality of life.

-Yet, to fully explore all of your options after this death, it is recommended that you speak with a knowledgeable personal injury attorney as soon as possible.
-These legal professionals can walk you through what this wrongful death claim entails, determine if you qualify for pursuing compensation under this claim, and help you prepare the strongest case possible to assist you as you try to secure the most money possible.
+To fully explore all of your options after this death, speak with a knowledgeable personal injury attorney as soon as possible.
+These legal professionals can walk you through what a wrongful death claim entails, determine if you qualify for pursuing compensation under this claim, and help you prepare the strongest case possible as you try to secure the most money possible.

-9. Are There Factors In Place That Will Determine How Much Money You Can Receive After You File a Camp Lejeune Lawsuit?
+9. How Much Money Can I Receive From a Camp Lejeune Lawsuit?

-As mentioned above, it is still too early to tell how much compensation you will be able to receive for the injuries and losses you endured, such as an Adult Leukemia diagnosis due to the water contamination.
+As mentioned above, it is still too early to tell how much compensation you will be able to receive for the injuries and losses you endured due to conditions including adult leukemia.